joaquinvanschoren/meta-learn.github.io/2018/index.md

 1. Few-Shot Learning for Free by Modeling Global Class Structure
 1. TAEML: Task-Adaptive Ensemble of Meta-Learners
 1. A Simple Transfer-Learning Extension of Hyperband
-1. Learned Optimizers That Outperform Sgd on Wall-Clock and Validation Loss
+1. Learned Optimizers That Outperform SGD on Wall-Clock and Validation Loss
 1. Learning to Learn with Conditional Class Dependencies
 1. Unsupervised Learning via Meta-Learning
 1. Control Adaptation via Meta-Learning Dynamics